 - Wrongful and unfair dismissal are the most common types of claim, followed by sexual and racial discrimination.

-- Injury claims can vary from burns and broken bones to complaints such as repetitive strain injury.
+- Injury claims can vary from broken bones caused by an accident to complaints such as repetitive strain injury.

 You may face public liability or product liability claims

 - A member of the public suffers an injury while on your premises, an injury caused by goods you have supplied, or financial loss as a result of any negligent advice you give.
 'The public' includes everybody except your employees.

 - You supply faulty goods or a poor service.

 Shareholders and investors can sue you for breach of fiduciary duty